Voter and Civic Engagement Resources

 To combat low voter turnout, especially among traditionally marginalized populations, Andrew Goodman Ambassadors at Bard College created a voting guide for the tri-state area that details the voter registration process and explains voting issues specific to survivors of domestic violence.
 Click here to access the guide.

-Learn more about The Andrew Goodman Foundation’s newest digital resources to increase youth civic engagement: the Campus Voter Information Portal.
+Learn more about The Andrew Goodman Foundation’s one stop shop for all things civic engagement: my.VoteEverywhere.

 Voter Registration at Residential Colleges